 Payment Protection Insurance (PPI) may help you to continue repaying your mortgage and other loans if you are unable to work.
 When you signed up to your mortgage, you may have taken out Mortgage Payment Protection Insurance (MPPI) too.
 If your Payment Protection Insurance or Mortgage Payment Protection Insurance was taken out through us, we will tell you how to claim.
 If you have PPI or MPPI with another provider, find out how to claim by reading your policy document.
 If you cannot find this document, just contact your insurer.
 Make sure that you know how much your policy will cover and when the payments start and end.
 This information will help you plan your budget accurately.
 Returning to work It is important to make contact with your employer to talk about your options.
 If your needs have changed, your employer may be able to make alterations to the workplace or change the nature of your job.
 Be frank and realistic about your own ability to continue to work.
 If you cannot return to your previous job, maybe you could find another role within the organisation or look at retraining.
 Help to manage your account We're here to help you make your own decisions about your money.
 That's why we're happy to make sure you have all the information you need and explain it to you clearly.
 You may feel that, due to illness or accident, you are unable to make decisions about finances, property or your care on your own.
 Or you may need to plan ahead for a time in the future when you may lack the ability, for any number of reasons, to make decisions for yourself.
-We would therefore suggest that you consider speaking to your solicitor or other independent professional adviser who can help you consider authorising someone else to act for you in certain matters, for example, through granting him, or her, an Enduring Power of Attorney.
+We would therefore suggest that you consider speaking to your solicitor or other independent professional adviser who can help you consider authorising someone else to act for you in certain matters, for example, through granting him, or her a Lasting Power of Attorney.
 Remember that you can bring a member of your family, close friend or authorised third party/carer with you for support at any time.
 Dealing with financial difficulties At this difficult time you may also find yourself with a reduced income and struggling to make ends meet.
 There are solutions and help available.
 There are lots of organisations that can provide confidential, impartial and free help and advice.
 See page 8 for details of a selection of organisations.
 You should talk to your creditors as soon as possible.
 Whether you are in arrears or are up to date with your payments but finding that existing commitments are causing you difficulties, the sooner you talk to your creditors, the better.
 You can usually make contact by phone, email or web, with contact details being available on websites.
 It is only through making contact, that the creditor can help and mutually suitable arrangements can be reached.
 If your account is with Bank of Ireland UK, we can provide help in a positive and sympathetic manner.
 Contact your branch as soon as you recognise you are having difficulties.
-What can you do?
+Ask for help As well as getting help from us, the Money Advice Service provides free, unbiased and easy to access money tools, information and advice at: www.moneyadviceservice.co.uk What can you do?